 Since beginning of winter 2021, Kanthaus is powered by an air heatpump heating system which is partly installed in the garden next to K20 garden door (actual heater), in K20 "water storage room" (some connections, valves, filters, meters) and the rest of the house (pipes, radiators).

-What is special about a heatpump heating system is that to be efficient, the heating system's temperature has to be as low as possible (e.g. exactly fitting to the house).
-That is why the heating system has no reserves, so
+What is special about a heatpump heating system is that to be efficient, the heating system's water temperature has to be as cold as possible, while still keeping the house warm.
+That means:

-- The maximum reachable temperature in a room is given by the settings of the central heating systems, normally should be around 18 Degrees in Kanthaus
+- The maximum reachable temperature in a room is given by the settings of the central heating systems, normally should be around 19.5 °C in Kanthaus

 - To keep the efficiency of the system high, we actively decided that "badly heatable rooms" (e.g. with too small radiators for the specific room) stay colder.
 An incomplete list (generally notice badly heatable rooms by looking at the 6 surfaces of the room: The more cold rooms are on the other sides, the worse heating works)